CLSherrod/clsherrod.github.io/_posts/2025-04-19-he-happy-isles-of-oceania-by-paul-theroux-–-a-fascinating-south-pacific-travel-memoir.md

 ---
-title: "The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific"
+title: The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific
-description: "The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific"
+description: The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific
 date: 2025-04-19
-preview: "The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific"
+preview: The Happy Isles of Oceania by Paul Theroux – A Fascinating Journey Through the South Pacific
-categories: Reviews
+categories: Lifestyle & Travel
 tags: travel
-last_modified_at: null
+last_modified_at:
-permalink: "/happy-isles-of-oceania/"
+permalink: /happy-isles-of-oceania/
 published: true
 toc: false
 ---